lb3361/gigatron-os/sys1/README.md

 ### 1. Prerequisites

-Your gigatron must be equipped with a RAM and IO expansion card such one described in https://github.com/lb3361/gigatron-lb/tree/main/extension-retro, such as Marcel's original design all the patches described in https://forum.gigatron.io/viewtopic.php?p=1192#p1192, or Hans61's combined memory expansion and video repeater described in https://forum.gigatron.io/viewtopic.php?p=2606#p2606.
+Your Gigatron must be equipped with a RAM and IO expansion card such one described in https://github.com/lb3361/gigatron-lb/tree/main/extension-retro, such as Marcel's original design all the patches described in https://forum.gigatron.io/viewtopic.php?p=1192#p1192, or Hans61's combined memory expansion and video repeater described in https://forum.gigatron.io/viewtopic.php?p=2606#p2606.
-Your gigatron must also be equipped with a recent version of the DEVROM such as the one provided in the 'binaries' directory.
+Your Gigatron must also be equipped with a recent version of the DEVROM such as the one provided in the 'binaries' directory.

 ### 2. Compilation